-- Are you a member?

-- Have you met filing requirements?
+- Are you a member? - Have you met filing requirements?

-- Are you permanently incapacitated from performing the normal duties of your position?

-Additional Requirement for Accidental Disability
+• Are you permanently incapacitated from performing the normal duties of your position?
+Additional Requirement for Special Disability

-- Are you totally and permanently incapacitated for duty as a result of a condition that arose out of and in the course of the actual performance of duty? - For DROP participants only, did your disabling condition arise out of and in the course of the actual performance of duty during your participation in the DROP?
+- Are you totally and permanently disabled from the further performance of duty as a result of a condition that arose out of and in the course of the actual performance of duty without your willful negligence? - For DROP participants only, did you become disabled only after commencing participation in the DROP, and did your disabling condition arise out of and in the course of the actual performance of duty by an event that occurred during your participation in the DROP without your willful negligence?